By Gabriella Butler, Research Associate

 "Unfortunately, Iran has been depicted in a negative light for most Westerners due to political tensions.
 As a result, many travelers naturally express concerns.
 However, upon their return the vast majority of those visitors cannot find enough words to express how warm Iranians are, and how secure they felt in a region that is often associated with instability.
 Past travelers have unequivocally praised Iran for its hospitality, security and all around feeling of being welcomed."

 The emergence of the terrorist organization ISIS, in the Middle East, has given Westerners another – false - reason for pause when considering travel to Iran.
 As images of ISIS decapitations, forced female slavery and other atrocities flood Western media, many Americans erroneously assume there must be an ISIS presence in the country.
 This is incorrect.
 ISIS, which practices a warped version of Sunni Islam, does not operate in Iran, a Shia nation.
 Rather, Iran and ISIS have been actively opposed to one another.
-And, while ISIS has vowed to carry out terrorist attacks in Iran, Iran has so far avoided any major incidents.
+And, while ISIS vows to carry out terrorist attacks in Iran, such incidents in Iran are extremely rare, with ISIS having successfully carried out just one major attack in the country in June of 2017.
 Janet Moore of the tour operator Distant Horizons describes how her company allays traveler concerns:

 "Iran is very, very safe and we to try to convey that as clearly as possible.
 I find that having a possible traveler talk to someone who has recently returned from Iran to be a very effective way to address concerns about safety and we put people in touch with previous travelers a great deal.
 What better way to learn about a country than from someone who has recently returned.